History of the Boy Scouts of America: 2010s

-On October 11, 2017, the BSA Board of Directors unanimously voted on inviting girls into all the Scouting programs.
-“This decision is true to the BSA’s mission and core values outlined in the Scout Oath and Law.
-The values of Scouting – trustworthy, loyal, helpful, kind, brave and reverent, for example – are important for both young men and women,” said Michael Surbaugh, the BSA's Chief Scout Executive.
-“We believe it is critical to evolve how our programs meet the needs of families interested in positive and lifelong experiences for their children.
-We strive to bring what our organization does best – developing character and leadership for young people – to as many families and youth as possible as we help shape the next generation of leaders.”
+On October 11, 2017, the BSA Board of Directors unanimously voted to allow girls to join all of its programs.
+"This decision is true to the BSA’s mission and core values outlined in the Scout Oath and Law.
+The values of Scouting – trustworthy, loyal, helpful, kind, brave and reverent, for example – are important for both young men and women," said Michael Surbaugh, the BSA's Chief Scout Executive.
+"We believe it is critical to evolve how our programs meet the needs of families interested in positive and lifelong experiences for their children.
+We strive to bring what our organization does best – developing character and leadership for young people – to as many families and youth as possible as we help shape the next generation of leaders."

 On May 2, 2018, the BSA announced a new name for its Boy Scout program: Scouts BSA.
 The Cub Scout program had already started admitting girls and Scouts BSA would begin accepting girls in February 2019.

-In the Fall of 2018 after a pilot program lasting two years the Lion Cub den was added.
+In fall 2018, after a two-year pilot program, the Lion Cub den was added.
 The Lion Den is for kindergarten-age kids, with reduced requirements compared to other dens.

-On Feb 1, 2019 the Scouts BSA program began admitting girls and chartering new girl troops.
+On Feb 1, 2019, the Scouts BSA program began admitting girls and chartering new girl troops.

 2020s

+From 2019 to 2020, membership in the BSA programs dropped by 43%, from 1.97 million to 1.12 million.
+This was due in part to the COVID-19 pandemic but also to children being interested in other activities such as sports leagues, busy life schedule and the perception that BSA is "old fashioned".
+The Girl Scouts also experienced a similar drop in numbers.
+As a response to the drop in membership and therefore funding (dropping from $394 million in 2019 to $187 million), the membership fee rose from $66 to $72 in August 2021.

-On Feb 18, 2020 the Boy Scouts of America national organization filed for Chapter 11 bankruptcy, to create a sustainable means of compensating victims of past Boy Scouts of America sex abuse cases, while also allowing scouting to continue at the local level.
+On Feb 18, 2020, the Boy Scouts of America national organization filed for Chapter 11 bankruptcy, to create a sustainable means of compensating victims of past Boy Scouts of America sex abuse cases, while also allowing scouting to continue at the local level.

-From March 2020, as the COVID-19 pandemic causes difficulties around in-person scouting, the BSA launches "Scouting at Home", and publishes exemptions and extensions to allow flexibility in the face of quarantines and social distancing requirements.
+In March 2020, as the COVID-19 pandemic caused difficulties around in-person scouting, the BSA launched "Scouting at Home", and published exemptions and extensions to allow flexibility in the face of quarantines and social distancing requirements.

+In 2023, BSA agreed to pay $2.46 billion to settle claims by some 82,000 former Boy Scouts who said they had been sexually abused by BSA officials and volunteers.